Scalable Machine Learning Models for Predicting Quantum Transport in Disordered 2D Hexagonal Materials: Methodology

 \subsection{Machine learning}

 Physically meaningful parameters that specify the geometry and transport properties of the system are used to build the feature space.
-These collectively define the size and shape of the system and include the scattering region's width (number of atoms per unit cell, W), length (number of unit cells, L), total number of atoms (N) and the number of magnetic impurities (nm).
-We also take into account the target energy level at which the transmission T(E) and LDOS are calculated, and the hopping parameter, which varies depending on the material.
+These collectively define the size and shape of the system and include the scattering region's width and length , where $width = \dfrac{w}{2} \times \dfrac{\sqrt{3}}{2}a_0$ and $length = (l-1)a_0 +\dfrac{a_0}{2}$; $w$ is number of atoms per unit cell and $l$ is number of unit cells, and $a_0$ is bond length corresponds to the lattice constant and set to : $1.42 \text{\AA}$ for graphene \cite{Yang2018-ob}, $2.83 \text{\AA}$ for stanene \cite{Khan2017-lg}, $2.46 \text{\AA}$ for germanene \cite{Chen2016-gj} and $2.35 \text{\AA}$ for silicene \cite{Yamada-Takamura2014-tr}; for simplicity they divided to $\text{\AA}$ in dataset.
+Total number of atoms ($N$) as it used in Average-LDOS, and the number of magnetic impurities ($nm$) are also included.
+We also take into account the hopping parameter, which varies depending on the material and the target energy level at which the transmission $T(E)$ and Average-LDOS are calculated normalized by dived to the hopping parameter, $E=E/|t|$.This normalization prevents material identity from being entangled with the energy scale and enables meaningful comparison across materials with different bandwidths.Also material-specific differences are encoded not only via the hopping parameter and normalized energy but also through the geometry derived from each material’s lattice constant.
 This feature set enables the models to be general and scalable across various materials and configurations while capturing the fundamental physics governing quantum transport.

 Random Forest (RF) classification and regression algorithms are employed in this research.
-RF is an ensemble learning method where numerous decision trees are generated during training and outputs are obtained from them, and it is extremely powerful and reliable for most prediction tasks \cite{Breiman2001-tm} .
-Among the biggest strengths of Random Forest is that it has the ability to learn high-order nonlinear dependencies between features and target variables\cite{Auret2012-st}.
+RF is an ensemble learning method where numerous decision trees are generated during training and outputs are obtained from them, and is extremely powerful and reliable for most prediction tasks \cite{Breiman2001-tm}.
+Among the greatest strengths of Random Forest models is that it has the ability to learn high-order nonlinear dependencies between features and target variables\cite{Auret2012-st}.